-For Fiscal 2020, cash flows generated from operating activities totaled \$732.5 million, compared to \$686.0 million for Fiscal 2019.
-This increase is attributable to an increase in net earnings in Fiscal 2020 compared to the prior year and lower usage of working capital to purchase inventory.
+For Fiscal 2021, cash flows generated from operating activities totaled \$889.1 million, compared to \$732.5 million for Fiscal 2020.
+This increase is primarily attributable to an increase in cash flow from working capital explained by lower payments of income taxes and lower inventory purchases in Fiscal 2021 compared to Fiscal 2020.